US Federal Aid

 To receive Title IV funds, you must be qualified to study at the postsecondary level.
 To qualify, you must have:

-• completed one of the ability-to-benefit (ATB) alternatives and is either currently enrolled in an eligible career pathway program or first enrolled in an eligible postsecondary program prior to July 1, 2012.
+- completed one of the ability-to-benefit (ATB) alternatives and be either currently enrolled in an eligible career pathway program or first enrolled in an eligible postsecondary program prior to July 1, 2012.

 The JCU Admissions office will assess your application to study in accordance with the admissions and associated procedures, however the financial aid office may conduct additional validity checks to ensure academic eligibility for US Federal Student Aid is also met.

-To be eligible for US Federal Student Aid, the program you wish to study also must be an eligible program.
+To be eligible for US Federal Student Aid, the program you wish to study also must be, and remain, an eligible program.
 Many programs are eligible provided they meet the following criteria:

-• Do not fall into the ineligible list below
+- Do not fall into the ineligible or prohibition category below

 Programs that are ineligible for US Federal Aid include: